-Robert M. Heller is the immediate past chairman of the Board of Trustees of the Union for Reform Judaism, the top lay leadership position in the Reform Movement.
+Robert M. Heller is a past chairman of the Board of Trustees of the Union for Reform Judaism, the top lay leadership position in the Reform Movement.
 The Union is the congregational arm of Reform Judaism, representing more than 900 synagogues and 1.5 million Reform Jews in North America.

-Heller, who served as vice chair of the Union for four years, has been actively involved in the Union since 1987, having served the Union on the regional level before joining the national board in 1994.
+Heller, who served as chair of the Union for four years, from 2003 to 2007 (and vice chair before that), has been actively involved in the Union since 1987, having served the Union on the regional level before joining the national board in 1994.

 Prior to being electged chairman Heller led a number of essential Reform Movement commissions and committees, chairing the Reform Leadership Council Joint Task Force on the Professional Shortage, the Joint Commission on Social Action of Reform Judaism, the Joint Commission on Lifelong Jewish Learning, the Ad Hoc Salary Review Committee.
 He has also served on the Budget Committee, the Dues Policy Review Committee, the Maintenance of Union Membership Committee, the Strategic Planning Committee, the New Leadership Committee, the Consultation on Ethics, the National Commission on Rabbinic Congregational Relations, and many other Reform Movement lay-led bodies.